 In The Wanderer the mere presence of the Knight's ladylove, even though she's unconscious, gives him the power to defeat his Big Bad brother.

-Played straight when John fights back Azazel's control refusing to attack Dean, then once more when Bobby overcomes demonic possession in a similar situation, out of his affection for Dean.
+Played straight when John fights off Azazel's control in "Devil's Trap", refusing to attack Dean, then once more when Bobby overcomes demonic possession in a similar situation, out of his affection for Dean.

-Played straight in the crypt scene at the end of "Goodbye Stranger" where Castiel snaps out of Naomi's control upon Dean reminding him that he is family.
+Played straight in the crypt scene at the end of "Goodbye Stranger", where Castiel snaps out of Naomi's mind control upon Dean reminding him that he is family.

 Davis: I won't kill Clark if I'm with you.